Gardeners plant and maintain lawns, trees, shrubs and flowers in public or private gardens and parks.

 Pay for gardeners varies depending on experience.

-- Trainee gardeners and gardener's assistants usually start on minimum wage of $16 an hour.
+- Trainee gardeners and gardener's assistants usually start on minimum wage.

 - Experienced gardeners can earn up to $30 an hour.

 Pay for self-employed gardeners depends on the success of their business.